 Do I need to bring anything with me?

 Bring a photo ID and your receipt as proof of payment.
 You need to know your university student ID number if you are planning to attend any UA campus.
-If you do not have a student ID number, go to UA Online uaonline.alaska.edu and apply for admission, or stop by Student Services prior to taking your placement test.
+If you do not have a student ID number, you may stop by Student Services prior to taking your placement test and ask about obtaining a number.
 You may not bring a calculator into the testing room; however a pop-up calculator will appear on your test when one is allowed.
 Scratch paper and pencils are provided.
 Call 745-9772 for more information.

 Can I take the test if I will be attending a college other than MSC?